 The first panel was organized by SIGCHI Adjunct Chair for Partnerships Susan Dray and VP of Finance Andrew Kun to discuss CHI's 40th anniversary.
 Structure that one might assume would squeeze out liveliness instead promoted it.
 Impressed by its success, I reprised the method in another 90-minute panel at my Reed College class reunion.
 These are only two data points, but the underlying psychology is compelling, especially for large panels and future hybrid panels.

-The 40th anniversary panel was an exceptionally diverse group of eight, plus Andrew as moderator.
+The 40th anniversary panel (see page 24 for a discussion) was an exceptionally diverse group of eight, plus Andrew as moderator.
 Our backgrounds, interests, and priorities differed substantially.
-Forty years earlier, one of us wasn’t yet in school and only one was involved with CHI.
+Forty years earlier, one of us wasn't yet in school and only one was involved with CHI.
 Yet we wanted to avoid eight 10-minute talks—we wanted to engage with one another.

 Andrew's solution was to address psychological barriers to effective time management that I had never noticed.
 Panelists like to talk.
 The trick: Make it possible for panelists to avoid saying more than they really want to.